-Note: The Scatter Graph shows the performance of Personal Assets (black dot inside a circle) and the FTSE All-Share Index (large black dot) compared to that of the other 24 trusts included within the Company's peer group, the AIC Global Sector, in terms of share price (vertical axis) and monthly price volatility (horizontal axis) since 30 April 2000.
-Personal Assets, while outperforming the All-Share over the period, shows up as the least volatile of all the trusts.
+Note: The Scatter Graph shows the performance of Personal Assets (large blue dot) and the FTSE All-Share Index (large black dot) compared to that of the other five trusts included within the AIC Flexible Investment Sector and the 21 trusts included within the AIC Global Sector (within which the Company was included between 2000 and 2016), in terms of share price (vertical axis) and monthly price volatility (horizontal axis) since 30 April 2000.
+Only the trusts in existence on 30 April 2000 have been included in the chart below.
+Personal Assets, while performing better than the All-Share over the period, shows up as the least volatile of all the trusts.